Maikel Garcia Preview, Player Props: Royals vs. Tigers

 Maikel Garcia At The Plate

-- Garcia leads Kansas City with an OBP of .327 this season while batting .275 with 37 walks and 56 runs scored.

-- Among the qualified hitters in MLB play, he ranks 35th in batting average, 68th in on-base percentage, and 126th in slugging.
+- Among qualifying hitters in MLB play, he ranks 35th in batting average, 68th in on-base percentage, and 126th in slugging.

 - He has scored a run in 46 games this season, with multiple runs 10 times.